undergrad-partner-school

 GW prides itself in fostering a community that values diversity, inclusion, and collaboration.
 The university encourages students to think critically, engage in dialogue, and contribute to solving real-world problems.
 With a renowned faculty composed of accomplished scholars, professionals, and experts in their fields, GW offers a rich learning environment that prepares students for success in their chosen careers.
 Furthermore, GW's commitment to public service is deeply ingrained in its culture, with numerous community-oriented programs and initiatives that allow students to give back and make a positive impact locally, nationally, and globally.

-Located in Washington, DC and set in an urban environment, The George Washington University is a private university.
-This school follows a semester-based calendar.
-It has an acceptance rate of 43%.
-The freshman retention rate at The George Washington University is 91.86% and the six-year graduation rate is 85%.
+The George Washington University is a private university located in Washington, DC and set in an urban environment.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 47%.
+The freshman retention rate at The George Washington University is 92.23% and the six-year graduation rate is 84%.

 The freshmen application deadline for this school is January 5.
 For transfer students, the application deadline is April 1.